castrojo/bazzite-dx/README.md

 Working on a base image first before trying the desktop parts.
 The more people dive in the faster we can get there. 😄

 ![image](https://github.com/user-attachments/assets/a8142495-68b1-4925-b96c-249fcb15bf48)
+(Note, you'll need to add the flathub remote and install the apps by hand for now)

 ## Rationale